-Glisten uses computer vision to break down fashion photos to their styles and parts – TechCrunch
+Glisten uses computer vision to break down product photos to their most important parts – TechCrunch

 Here’s the same image as it might be processed by Glisten’s system:

-“Our API response will be actually, the neckline is this, the color is this, the pattern is this,” Deng said.
+“Our API response will be actually, the neckline is this, the color is this, the pattern is this,” Wooders said.

 That kind of structured data can be plugged far more easily into a database and queried with confidence.
-Users (not necessarily consumers, as Deng explains later) can mix and match, knowing that when they say “long sleeves” the system has actually looked at the sleeves of the garment and determined that they are long.
+Users (not necessarily consumers, as Wooders explained later) can mix and match, knowing that when they say “long sleeves” the system has actually looked at the sleeves of the garment and determined that they are long.

 The system was trained on a growing library of around 11 million product images and corresponding descriptions, which the system parses using natural language processing to figure out what’s referring to what.
 That gives important contextual clues that prevent the model from thinking “formal” is a color or “cute” is an occasion.
 But you’d be right in thinking that it’s not quite as easy as just plugging in the data and letting the network figure it out.